Key Highlights

 Infrastructure Construction Projects Driving the Market

-Konza technopolis is Kenya's smart city project, a few kilometers from Nairobi.
-The Kenyan government allocated 2,000 hectares of land for the project.
-The city is part of the government's vision for 2030 and may serve as the central hub for tech, science, telecom, and education.
+Konza Technopolis is Kenya's smart city project, a few kilometers from Nairobi.
+The Kenyan government has allocated 2,000 hectares of land for the project.
+The city is part of the government's vision for 2030 and may serve as the central hub for technology, science, telecom, and education.
 The estimated cost of this smart city is USD 14.5 billion, and it may generate about 20,000 jobs when completed.
-The first phase of the project's horizontal infrastructure works is expected to be completed by the end of 2022.
+The first phase of the project's horizontal infrastructure works was wrapped up in 2022.

 Africa Construction Industry Overview